jvishnefske/ailuropoda/README.md

 *   **Error Handling**: The generated C functions return `false` on any CBOR encoding/decoding error.
 *   **CBOR Map Keys**: Struct member names are used directly as CBOR map keys (text strings).
 *   **Anonymous Structs**: Anonymous struct definitions that are not part of a `typedef` or a named member are skipped.

+---

+## 🤝 Contributing

+We welcome contributions!
+Feel free to open issues or pull requests on our GitHub repository: [jvishnefske/cbor-from-c](https://github.com/jvishnefske/cbor-from-c)

+## 📄 License